Strategies On How To Maintain A Positive Cash Flow

 6. Establish a Cash Flow Forecast

-- Create a Cash Flow Projection: Regularly forecast cash inflows and outflows for at least three months ahead.
+Create a Cash Flow Projection: Regularly forecast cash inflows and outflows for at least three months ahead.
+Incorporate key financial ratios such as the operating cash flow ratio and current ratio to get a clearer picture of your liquidity position.
 This helps in planning for potential cash shortfalls and allows for timely corrective actions.

 7. Maintain a Cash Reserve